I was told that my dog has flea allergy dermatitis, but I have never seen a flea on him. How can he have flea allergy dermatitis?

-Flea allergy dermatitis (FAD) is the leading cause of allergic conditions in dogs.
-In an allergic reaction, the immune system overreacts and produces antibodies to a substance that it would normally tolerate or in an attempt to fight infection.
+Flea allergy dermatitis (FAD) is a leading cause of allergic reactions in dogs.
+In an allergic reaction, the body’s immune system overreacts or is hypersensitive to a substance (called an antigen) that is normally harmless.

 "A single fleabite can cause itching for days."